AriFordsham/GHCWiki/debugging/ticky-ticky.md

 ## Ticky-ticky overview

+(This is a high-level overview, see the following section for details.)

 It is possible to compile Haskell programs so that they will count several kinds of interesting things, e.g., number of updates, number of data constructors entered, etc.  We call this "ticky-ticky" profiling because that's the sound a CPU makes when it is running up all those counters (*slowly*).